Would anything have ‘saved’ American Motors?

 What does it really mean to ‘save’ an automaker?

-By the same token, if one’s goal is serious historical analysis rather than barstool philosophizing, then we should define what “saving” an automaker means.
+By the same token, if one’s goal is serious historical analysis rather than barstool philosophizing, then we should define more specifically what we mean when we talk about “saving” an automaker in a constantly evolving industry.

 As a case in point, one could reasonably argue that American Motors did not have strong prospects of remaining an independent automaker into the 1990s while still entertaining the idea that passenger-car sales might have been much less likely to collapse in the late-70s if the roughly $100 million spent on the Matador coupe and Pacer (Foster, 1993) had instead gone to an expanded lineup of compacts based upon an updated Hornet platform.